canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 - A Windows 11 machine with access to the Microsoft Store and a minimum of 16GB of RAM and 8-core processor.

-- Familiarity with the Windows Registry Editor and the PowerShell.
+- Familiarity with the Windows PowerShell.

 <br/>